Connect with us

 on

-On the anniversary of its 101st year in business, GraceKennedy (GK) Limited has announced that it has come to an agreement with Spike Industries Limited to increase its stake in Catherine’s Peak Bottling Company Limited, owner of the Catherine’s Peak pure spring water brand, from 35% to 70%.
+GraceKennedy (GK) Limited has come to an agreement with Spike Industries Limited to acquire its remaining 30% stake in Catherine’s Peak Bottling Company Limited, giving GK 100% ownership of the company.

 Continue Reading